-There are a number of reasons to be concerned about China’s energy situation and, specifically, its need to meet the growing demand for additional sources of energy in light of the expanding economy.
+This section outlines a number of key aspects to the problem concerning China’s energy situation and, specifically, its need to meet the growing demand for energy in light of its expanding economy and rapid urbanization.

-Improving global access to energy-efficient products: Implementing demand side management policies and programs will build a market in China for energy-efficient products (such as household appliances, commercial heating and cooling units, and industrial motors), This development will result in greater access, and reduced prices, for such products worldwide, meaning global reductions in energy consumption and environmental damage.
+Improving global access to energy-efficient products: Implementing policies and programs that promote reduction in energy consumption can help build a market in China for energy-efficient products (such as household appliances, commercial heating and cooling units, and industrial motors).
+This can result in greater access, and reduced prices, for such products worldwide, leading to global reductions in energy consumption and environmental damage.

-China is one of the most promising areas in the world for significant advances in energy and environmental policies, with resultant global benefits.
-In fact, if China were to meet just 1/10 of its incremental electricity requirements with efficiency measures, it can avoid an average of 262 million metric tons/year of carbon emissions over the next five years.
-One-tenth is a modest goal given China’s ambitions in this area, and the fact that since 1975 California has been able meet over 40% of its electricity needs using efficiency measures.
+Great potential for environmental improvement: China is at a pivotal moment where it could strengthen its environmental stewardship by advancing key energy and environmental policies.
+In fact, if China were to meet just 1/10 of its incremental electricity requirements with efficiency measures, a relatively modest target, it could avoid an average of 262 million metric tons/year of carbon emissions over the next five years.